What Is an ASHA Online SLP Program?

 - Pass an exam

 After obtaining your CCC-SLP certification, you must engage in ongoing professional development and comply with ASHA’s Code of Ethics to maintain your certification.
 According to ASHA.org, the ASHA Code of Ethics reflects professional values and expectations for scientific and clinical practice.
 Therefore, this certification ensures that certified members are current with the latest research and practices in the speech-language and pathology field and provide speech and language services that meet the set standards.

 ASHA offers a clinical fellowship program for graduates who have completed their master’s or doctoral degrees in SLP and want to receive clinical experience under the guidance of a licensed speech-language pathologist.

-For you to be certified through ASHA’s clinical fellowship program, you have to complete the following steps and requirements:
+To be certified through ASHA’s clinical fellowship program, you must complete the following steps and requirements: